Creator of the 4Rs Intake:

 How so?

-This training also includes tools to support survivors when you aren’t a therapist but your victim (or you) are getting retraumatized.
+In this training, participants receive tools to address trauma that support survivors, tools that are easily used, even when you aren’t a therapist but your victim (or you) are getting retraumatized.

 +++++++++++++++++++

-It is a live (vs static) tool, meaning that it can be constantly upgraded to meet the needs of survivors as needed.
+• It is a live (vs static) tool, meaning that it can be constantly upgraded to meet the needs of survivors (and the interviewer) as needed,

 +++++++++++++++++++

-Use the link at the bottom of this page to contact me to discuss how I can speak and/or train your organization, DV/SA Unit, Law Enforcement department on how to create and customize the 4R Intake to meet the needs of DV and SA survivorsin
+Click below to see how I can speak and/or train your organization, VWA program, DV/SA Unit, Law Enforcement department, Crisis Responder Organization, on how to create and customize the 4Rs Intake to meet the needs of DV and SA survivors.

 --my personal story--